nodemcu/nodemcu-firmware/docs/modules/rmt.md

 #### Parameters
 - `event` This must be the string 'data' and it sets the callback that gets invoked when data is received.
-- `callback` This is invoked with a single argument that is a string that contains the data received in the format described for transmit above. `struct.unpack` is your friend.
+- `callback` This is invoked with a single argument that is a string that contains the data received in the format described for `send` below. `struct.unpack` is your friend.

 #### Returns
 `nil`